openvinotoolkit/openvino_notebooks/notebooks/object-detection-webcam/README.md

 ## Notebook Contents

-This notebook demonstrates object detection with OpenVINO, using the [SSDLite MobileNetV2](https://github.com/openvinotoolkit/open_model_zoo/tree/master/models/public/ssdlite_mobilenet_v2) model from Open Model Zoo.
+This notebook demonstrates object detection with OpenVINO, using the [Ultralytics YOLOv8](https://docs.ultralytics.com/models/yolov8/).
 The model was trained on [COCO dataset](https://cocodataset.org/#home).

 ## Installation Instructions